nus-cs2103/website-base/admin/appendixC-faq.md

 General info on R modules are [here](https://docs.comp.nus.edu.sg/node/3699).

-To get CS2103R credit,
+To get CS2103R credit you should,

-* Achieved _most_ of the 3-:star: LOs and _some_ of the 4-:star: LOs during the semester.
+* Achieve _most_ of the 3-:star: LOs and _some_ of the 4-:star: LOs during the semester.
-* Inform prof your interest to d0 CS2103 at the end of the semester.
+* Inform prof your interest to do CS2103 at the end of the semester.
 * Achieve the missed 3-:star: and 4-:star: LOs during the vacation.
 * Register for CS2103R in the subsequent semester.